JoshuaGabriel/ceph/doc/radosgw/compression.rst

 .. note:: A ``default`` zone is created for you if you have not done any previous :ref:`Multisite Configuration <multisite>`.

+.. note:: The RGW daemon needs to be restarted for compression to take place and objects uploaded prior to enabling compression would need to be reuploaded.

 Statistics
 ==========